fortinetdev/terraform-provider-fortios/website/docs/r/fortios_system_virtualwanlink.html.markdown

 ## Argument Reference

 The following arguments are supported:

 * `status` - Enable/disable SD-WAN.
 * `load_balance_mode` - Algorithm or mode to use for load balancing Internet traffic to SD-WAN members.
+* `neighbor_hold_down` - Enable/disable hold switching from the secondary neighbor to the primary neighbor.
+* `neighbor_hold_down_time` - Waiting period in seconds when switching from the secondary neighbor to the primary neighbor when hold-down is disabled.
+(0 - 10000000, default = 0).
+* `neighbor_hold_boot_time` - Waiting period in seconds when switching from the primary neighbor to the secondary neighbor from the neighbor start.
+(0 - 10000000, default = 0).
 * `fail_detect` - Enable/disable SD-WAN Internet connection status checking (failure detection).
 * `fail_alert_interfaces` - Physical interfaces that will be alerted.
 The structure of `fail_alert_interfaces` block is documented below.
+* `zone` - Configure SD-WAN zones.
+The structure of `zone` block is documented below.
 * `members` - Physical FortiGate interfaces added to the virtual-wan-link.
 The structure of `members` block is documented below.
 * `health_check` - SD-WAN status checking or health checking.
 Identify a server on the Internet and determine how SD-WAN verifies that the FortiGate can communicate with it.
 The structure of `health_check` block is documented below.
+* `neighbor` - Create SD-WAN neighbor from BGP neighbor table to control route advertisements according to SLA status.
+The structure of `neighbor` block is documented below.
 * `service` - Create SD-WAN rules or priority rules (also called services) to control how sessions are distributed to physical interfaces in the SD-WAN.
 The structure of `service` block is documented below.
 * `dynamic_sort_subtable` - true or false, set this parameter to true when using dynamic for_each + toset to configure and sort sub-tables, please do not set this parameter when configuring static sub-tables.

 The `fail_alert_interfaces` block supports:

 * `name` - Physical interface name.

+The `zone` block supports:

+* `name` - Zone name.

 The `members` block supports: